 “While I don’t regret speaking up for parents who felt their voice wasn’t being heard after they made many attempts, our efforts paid off in that the district took note and took action on the items we requested they look into,” Roe said, saying the district improved processes to take parent input and feedback.

 Roe is the mother of two teenagers in Littleton schools, and she and her husband are both LPS graduates.
-Roe works as a private investigator and is finishing a master’s degree in legal studies at the University of Colorado’s Sturm College of Law.
+Roe works as a private investigator and is finishing a master’s degree in legal studies at the University of Denver's Sturm College of Law.
 She previously worked in journalism and in communications for former Colorado governor John Hickenlooper.

 “I feel our district needs a board member who is trusted by students, parents, educators and the public to be someone who not only listens, but is not afraid to push for change and speak up for what needs to be said,” Roe said in an email statement.

 Roe said she hopes to advocate for more direct communication from the district, and for better education funding among a long-term slump in district enrollment and paltry state funding.

 Crysti Copp (whose name will appear as Christine on ballots) has children in 7th and 9th grades in Littleton schools.
 Copp says she is “almost a Colorado native” and was born to a military family stationed in the Philippines.
 Copp holds a degree from the University of Colorado at Boulder.

 Copp, along with fellow board candidate Lindley McCrary, co-chaired the campaign committee that built support for the $298 million school bond passed last fall by voters.
 Copp works for Run4Funds, which conducts school fundraisers.
 She has also served in leadership roles in the parent-teacher organizations at her children’s schools.